PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Who's hogging all the resources?

-Your job priority is in part determined by how much other members of your Slurm group have been using the cluster over the past 30 days.
-The command below can be used to list each user in your group and their usage (replace `chem` with your group):
+Your job priority is in part determined by the cluster usage of other members of your Slurm group over the past 30 days.
+The command below can be used to see usage by user (replace `chem` with your group):

 ```
 # replace chem in next line with your Slurm group
 alias hog='sreport user top start=`date -d"30 days ago" +%D` end=now TopCount=100 accounts=chem -t hourper --tres=cpu'
 ```

-You can find you Slurm group by running the command below:
+You can find your Slurm group by running the command below:

 ```
 $ sshare | grep $USER | awk '{print $1}'